ath-vk/ath-vk.github.io/_posts/2023-03-05-Coin-vs-Token.md

 Coming up with more such interesting stuff regarding Web3 and blockchain…..

-For more info on article [Read on Medium](https://medium.com/@atharvavk123/coin-vs-token-simply-explained-3b0047be82a4)
+For more info on article <a href="https://medium.com/@atharvavk123/coin-vs-token-simply-explained-3b0047be82a4" target="_blank" rel="noopener noreferrer">Read on Medium</a>.